Fedict/datarecipes/officialholidays/README.md

 ## Notes

-This tool does not include school holidays or extra ("bridging") holidays.
+This tool does not include school holidays or extra ("bridging") holidays, nor Regional holidays.

 ### Federal public services